Once you have a stain caused by cream you need to act quickly, or it can turn yellowy on you, and becomes more difficult to remove.

 Step 3: Launder the item.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the spot is gone after washing, but before you place in the dryer or you may set it.

-If the stain is not gone let the item air dry and pretreat again with a prewash stain remover.
+If it is not gone let the item air dry and pretreat again with a laundry stain remover.
 Repeat laundering if necessary.

-Step 1: Blot any excess cream from the upholstery, being careful not to spread the stain further into the upholstery.
+Step 1: Blot any excess cream from the upholstery, being careful not to spread it further into the upholstery.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.